Heat Pumps Become Mandatory Under the Future Homes Standard 2026 (Now Confirmed for 2028)

 What the Future Homes Standard will mean on site

-Once live, most new homes will need heat pumps and solar panels as standard and meet higher energy efficiency targets.
-For installers, heat pump work will no longer be limited to retrofit jobs.
-New build sites will expect installers who can design, install, and commission heat pumps at scale.
+For installers, this means heat pump work will no longer be limited to retrofit jobs.
+New build sites will increasingly expect installers who can design, install, and commission heat pumps at scale.

 Through our heat pump umbrella scheme, installers can rely on us for design, supply, commissioning, and compliance, allowing them to focus solely on installation - providing a clear path into larger new build projects as demand grows.